Data-Sci-Intro-2023/Week-4-Geospatial/get-spatial.md

 ### Save Vector Data

-#### Exercise \#4

-Save all the vector objects you created above (counties, rivers, occurrences, snotel, and watersheds) to a single .RData file in the data/ folder.
+Save all the vector objects you created above (counties, rivers, occurrences, and snotel) to a single .RData file in the data/ folder.
 For the purposes of reproducibility and peer review, you should name this file ‘spatdat.RData’.

-You will be graded on whether all spatial objects saved in this .RData are correct and match that in the ‘key/’ folder (*released for peer review*).

 ``` r
 save(counties, rivers, occ, snotel_data, file = "data/spatdat.RData")